-The trail is marked with a symbol of a brown walking boot tread and is mounted on metal posts along the trail.
+The trail is marked with a symbol of a walking footprints mounted on metal posts along the trail.
 The Wiilman Bilya trail is a moderately challenging trail that will have you walking over a series of bridges, logs, along farm fence lines, over the pipeline, through the forest, under tall trees (also under some mega tall grass trees that will exceed your height), over granite outcrops and up and down some sloping hills.

 Interesting Facts about the Wiilman Bilya: